kewp/jack/README.md

 # jack

-`jack` produces HTML from a JSON template and HTML fragments. for example the JSON might look like:
+`jack` produces HTML from JSON and HTML fragments.

+the JSON describes the layout

 ```json
 {